 make it work more robustly and integrate better in

 This modularity allows the use of optimized tools for each step separately without any intermediate tool (extra dependency) to weave or tangle the separate components.
 For example you can only find, test and fix a bug in the coding step on the tangled output.
 After fixing it there, if you forget to re-implement it in the tangled source, the next tangle will re-write all the changes.
 Human-readable text within code is indeed very important, but by definition, such low-level, or technical, description is only interesting/useful after the reader has obtained the generic view.
-Comments in the code surve this purpose (low-level documentation) wondefully, thus easily complementing the high-level paper's descriptions in the LaTeX source without the need for any intermediate tool.
+Comments in the code serve this purpose (low-level documentation) wonderfully, thus easily complementing the high-level paper's descriptions in the LaTeX source without the need for any intermediate tool.

 Reproducibility is the main reason this system was designed.
 However, a reproduction pipeline like this also has lots of practical benefits that are listed below.
 Of course, for all the situations above to be maximally effective, the scripts have to be nicely/thoroughly commented for easy human (not just computer) readability.